Jacob489/DDPM-generative-modeling/README.md

 | Sérsic Index | 0.93 |
 | Isophotal Area | 0.90 |
 | **FID Score** | **14.2** |

+> **Note**: Results shown are from optimized parameters as reported in the research paper.
+All evaluation parameters are configurable in the provided notebooks.

 **Benchmark Comparison**:
 - **vs Discrete DDPM**: ~2x better morphological accuracy (e.g., ellipticity: 0.98 vs 0.45)